How Many People Use Social Media in 2023? (65+ Statistics)

 Social Media Usage Statistics (Top Picks)

-• Globally, the average time a person spends on social media a day is 2 hours 24 minutes; if someone signed up at 16 and lived to 70, they would spend 5.7 years of their life on it
+• Globally, the average time a person spends on social media a day is 2 hours 24 minutes

-• Facebook is the leading social network at 2.9 billion monthly active users, followed by YouTube (2.3 billion), WhatsApp (2 billion), FB Messenger (1.3 billion), and WeChat (1.2 billion)
+• Facebook is the leading social network at 3.03 billion monthly active users, followed by YouTube (2.49 billion), WhatsApp (2 billion), Instagram (2 billion), and WeChat (1.33 billion)

 All social networks report growth data on the number of monthly active users or MAU’s rather than the number of accounts, as this data is more accurate for measuring actual use and territory penetration.